Attaining a strong-field QED signal at laser-electron colliders with optimized focusing: Bi-dipole wave structure

-In this section we describe the structure of the bi-dipole wave and quantify its characteristics in the context of possible experiments.
-For the sake of illustration we change the orientation of the bi-dipole wave so that its electric dipole axis is along $y$, see figure \ref{fig:bipole_xsection} (the magnetic axis is still pointing along $x$ as previously).
+We continue by considering the structure of the bi-dipole wave and the way to generate it in practice.
 To within a constant factor the electric field vector in the far field region can be given by:

-where $\vec{n} = \vec{r}/r$, whereas $\vec{E}^e$ and $\vec{E}^b$ are proportional to the electric field vectors of the radiation forming electric and magnet dipole waves, respectively.
-The signs are chosen so that the constructive summation of the electric and magnetic components is provided for a charge propagating towards the negative $z$ direction.
+where $\vec{n} = \vec{r}/r$, whereas $\vec{E}^e$ and $\vec{E}^b$ are proportional to the electric field vectors of the radiation forming electric and magnetic dipole waves, respectively.
+The signs are chosen so that the constructive summation of the electric and magnetic components is provided for a charge propagating towards the negative $y$ direction.

-Along each direction of incoming radiation the dipole waves are formed by linearly polarized, syn-phased waves and thus the bi-dipole wave is also formed by linearly polarized wave.
-Let us demonstrate that the intensity $I$ of this wave is independent of $\theta$.
+Along each direction the dipole waves are formed by linearly polarized, syn-phased waves and thus the bi-dipole wave is also formed by linearly polarized wave.
+Let us demonstrate that the distribution of intensity $I$ of this wave is symmetric about $y$ axis.
 To do so we compute the intensity as a function of $\vec{n}$:

+To demonstrate the axial symmetry of $I$ we introduce a spherical coordinate system $(\theta_y, \varphi)$ so that the unit vector has the components: